 How much does an Edwardian conservatory cost?
 The Edwardian style conservatory can prove to be a great investment.
 It combines the simplicity of a lean-to with the aesthetic appeal of a Victorian to give you great value for the average conservatory cost.

 Another feature it offers is that its pitched roof, that is angled to drain off rainwater can be made as large as you like.
 It is not restricted, like the lean-to conservatory is, by the size of the build.

 The traditional Edwardian style conservatory is a rectangular structure that offers a generous amount of floor space.
 It has a dwarf brick wall that has the uPVC windows resting on it.

 If you don’t want the classic look, you can do away with the dwarf brick wall.
 Not only will that bring down the average conservatory cost, you will also let in more light.
 However, the dwarf wall does help in keeping the windows away from the floor and preventing unsightly rain water splashes on the glass.

-A 3.0m x 3.0m uPVC conservatory with a dwarf wall and polycarbonate roof would cost you between £9,500 and 10,500, while the same with a glass roof would be between £9,500 to £11,000 fully fitted.
+A 3.0m x 3.0m uPVC conservatory with a dwarf wall and polycarbonate roof would have an average conservatory cost between £9,500 and 10,500, while the same with a glass roof would have conservatory prices between £9,500 to £11,000 fully fitted.